Elastio deployment prerequisites

 The process of deploying Elastio is performed in two steps: deploying the Elastio CloudFormation stack and deploying the Cloud Connector.
 Before starting the deploy, make sure that you have all the required permissions enabled in your AWS account, as well as VPC configurations set up.

-AWSLambda_FullAccess.
 In case the current user lacks any of the permissions, the Elastio CloudFormation deploy might fail, so we recommend extending the permissions or creating a dedicated user to deploy the CFN.
-The flow of adding a new user and enabling the required permissions is described below:
+The flow of adding a new user and enabling the required permissions is described in the How to add a new user section of this page.

 - Navigate to the Identity and Access Management (IAM) console of your AWS account and press the “Add users” button.